SDPTeam15/PolyEvents/summaries/sprint8.md

 Next week, I will work on the Item requests, to see the state of an item request.

 ## Robin
+This week, I implemented the management of zones in the route function and an activity to manage the route.

+My time estimates were good, I did my job in time.

+Next week, I will work on a personal home page for each user type.

 ## Stephane
 This week, I implemented the leave review and rating on an event functionality.
 I did not implement the user settings tab that should